mohid-tanveer/rephoto-detection/reflection.md

-# reflection on implementation vs original plan
+# Reflection on implementation vs original plan

-## high-level alignment
+## High-level alignment

 - **core idea preserved**: both the original plan and the final implementation center on a **hybrid detector** that fuses three decision signals:
   - moire cues,